 The following fields will be reviewed by the City for completeness and accuracy:

-: Data is missing or manually entered instead of automatically provided by the Department of Environmental Protection (DEP) when the property is labeled "Yes" in the "Is this required to report automated water data from DEP?" column in the Covered Buildings List
+- Municipally Supplied Potable Water - Indoor Use (kgal): Data is missing or manually entered instead of automatically provided by the Department of Environmental Protection (DEP) when the property is labeled "Yes" in the "Is this required to report automated water data from DEP?" column in the Covered Buildings List.

 Please review the Data Quality Frequently Asked Questions for more information.

-If you are required to benchmark in 2017, you are encouraged to begin the process as early as possible, but we provide this timeline to identify activities and deadlines that should ensure compliance by May 1, 2017.
-Mid-size building owners will not be required to comply in 2017.
+If you are required to benchmark in 2018, you are encouraged to begin the process as early as possible, but we provide this timeline to identify activities and deadlines that should ensure compliance by December 31, 2018.
+Mid-size building owners may submit their benchmarking report up until February 1, 2019 without penalty.(see service update).

-- Make sure you have entered 2016 meter data for the full year (January 1 – December 31)
+- Make sure you have entered or collected 2017 meter data for the full year (January 1 – December 31)

 - Make sure a realistic EUI is reported: it should be above 5 or below 1,000 kBtu/sf